MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-SharePoint-Server-2019.md

 SharePoint Server 2019 Public Preview now supports authenticating to SMTP servers when sending email messages.
 Authentication can be configured through the Central Administration website and through PowerShell.
 SharePoint Server 2019 Public Preview will still support anonymous connections to SMTP servers that don't require authentication.
 This makes it easier for customers to integrate SharePoint into highly secure environments where authentication is required to send emails.
 Customers no longer need to configure smart host relays for SharePoint in these environments.

-### Team Site sync with OneDrive sync client (NGSC)
+### Sync files with OneDrive sync client (NGSC)

-Users can use the new OneDrive sync client (NGSC – Next Generation Sync Client) instead of Groove.exe to sync Personal Sites hosted on SharePoint Server 2019 Public Preview.
-For more information, see [New OneDrive sync client release notes](https://support.office.com/en-us/article/New-OneDrive-sync-client-release-notes-845dcf18-f921-435e-bf28-4e24b95e5fc0).
+Users can use the new OneDrive sync client (NGSC – Next Generation Sync Client) instead of Groove.exe to sync files in your SharePoint Server 2019 Public Preview team sites and personal sites with your devices.
+The OneDrive sync client supports advanced features such as Files On-Demand, push notification, and IRM protection, while still being easy to use.
+For more information, see [Deploy the new OneDrive sync client for Windows](https://support.office.com/en-us/article/deploy-the-new-onedrive-sync-client-for-windows-3f3a511c-30c6-404a-98bf-76f95c519668) and [Deploy and configure the new OneDrive sync client for Mac](https://support.office.com/en-us/article/deploy-and-configure-the-new-onedrive-sync-client-for-mac-eadddc4e-edc0-4982-9f50-2aef5038c307).

 ### Use of # and % characters in file and folder names